durganshtaneja/nvtop-exporter/README.md

 ## Troubleshooting

 - Ensure NVTOP is installed and accessible from the command line.
-- If you encounter errors, run the exporter with the `--verbose` flag to debug.
 - Check that the specified port is not already in use.

 ## License